-Jenna Klopfenstein, a former Division I student-athlete and local soccer coach, enters her second year as an assistant coach with the Capital University’s women’s soccer program.
+Jenna Klopfenstein, a former Division I student-athlete and local soccer coach, enters her third year as an assistant coach with the Capital University’s women’s soccer program.

 Klopfenstein (pronounced CLOP-fen-stine) joins Capital after spending the 2016 season as the varsity assistant girls soccer coach at Hilliard Davidson High School in Hilliard, Ohio.
 The Wildcats won the Ohio Capital Conference (OCC) title in her first year aiding the staff.
 In the offseason, Klopfenstein also serves as the head coach of the Club Ohio Hilliard U-17 girls soccer team, a position she still maintains, and is employed at Orthopedic One in Columbus as a physician assistant.